prl-mushr/mushr-website/content/tutorials/noetic_quickstart.md

 {{< figure src="/tutorials/noetic_quickstart/example.png" width="900" >}}

 <!-- TODO: Get robot model to appear & update image -->

+### Moving the robot

+You may want to change the starting point of the robot.
+You'll notice the panel in the bottom right which has a button called "Set Pose."
+Make sure this is selected.
+Then, in the middle pannel, you'll see a point button.
+You'll want to change it from "Publish point" to "Publish pose," as shown in the screenshot below.
+You can do this by pressing and holding the button.
+Then, you'll be able to select the button, and set the pose by pressing on the map, once for location, and a second to specify the direction.

+{{< figure src="/tutorials/noetic_quickstart/set_pose_example.png" width="400" >}}

+#### Uses of "Set Goal" and "Set Pose Estimate"

+When attempting autonomous navigation ([see this tutorial](https://mushr.io/tutorials/noetic-navigation/)), "Set Goal" will allow you to specify a location the car should navigate to.

+When running on a real robot, and the particle filter is having trouble localizing, you'll want to use "Set Pose Estimate".
+In simulation, the pose, or location of the car, is deterministic, but when running on the real robot using a particle filter, we only have access to the best estimate of the robot's pose.

 ### Changing the map